Subject: Empowering ALL Students to Succeed and to Thrive

 “There is a danger of medications masking destructive cognitive behaviors that normally are exposed through erratic, abnormal, and convoluted emotional feedback.
 If these emotional reflections of aberrant mental and physical behaviors are ignored or camouflaged with pharmaceuticals and if irregular cognitive behavior is left unaddressed without proper psychological counseling and therapy, cognition may fester unabated and create a myopic vortex of circular mental and physical behaviors.
 This psychosis can break out with disastrous consequences to the patient and to others, who may become characters in a manically-conceived tragedy played out in real life.” (ref: Jackson, A., 2019.
 Symbiotic Psychology: The Synergy Between Mind, Body, Emotions, and Consciousness.
 Section 6.2 Masking Neurological Processes)

-Emotions: Nature’s Biofeedback Mechanism
+Emotions and Feelings: Nature’s Biofeedback Mechanism